kristianmandrup/typescript-monorepo-lib/README.md

-# Typescript monorepo for React project
+# Typescript monorepo for Libraries

 ## What I want to achieve?

 - [Monorepo](https://www.atlassian.com/git/tutorials/monorepos) project, to be able to comfortably to develop several packages, which can be used separately but as well together
 - Typescript
-- React
 - Testing library.
 I want to start with Jest, but as well we can choose something else
-- Storybook (or similar tool) for React components development and showcasing
 - (nice to have, but optional) ESlint with [eslint-config-react-app](https://www.npmjs.com/package/eslint-config-react-app)
 - (nice to have, but optional) Rollup to bundle and minify
 - (nice to have, but optional) pre-commit hooks with prettier